-Mercury is a natural substance that can be found in three different forms in the environment:
+Mercury is a natural element that can be found in three different forms in the environment:

-- Elemental (or metallic) – used for many years in thermometers, switches, batteries, jewelry, cosmetics and dental fillings.
+- Metallic (or elemental) – used for many years in thermometers, switches, batteries, jewelry, cosmetics and dental fillings.
 It's not used as much as it was in the past, but it may still be found in household items.

 - Inorganic – used in consumer products and cosmetics.